hieu1999xl/rke2/README.md

 ### Rancher Design

 Let's take a second and talk about Ranchers Multi-cluster design.
 Bottom line, Rancher can operate in a Spoke and Hub model.
 Meaning one k8s cluster for Rancher and then "downstream" clusters for all the workloads.
 Personally I prefer the decoupled model where there is only one cluster per Rancher install.
 This allows for continued manageability during networks outages.
 For the purpose of the is guide we are concentrate on the single cluster deployment.
-There is good [documentation](https://ranchermanager.docs.rancher.com/how-to-guides/new-user-guides/kubernetes-clusters-in-rancher-setup/register-existing-clusters) on "importing" downstream clusters.
+There is good [documentation](https://rancher.com/docs/rancher/v2.6/en/cluster-provisioning/registered-clusters/) on "importing" downstream clusters.

 ## Longhorn

-### Longhorn Install
+### Lognhorn Install

 There are two methods for installing.
 Rancher has Chart built in.

 ![charts](img/charts.jpg)

-Now for the good news, [Longhorn docs](https://longhorn.io/docs/1.6.1/deploy/install/) show two easy install methods.
+Now for the good news, [Longhorn docs](https://longhorn.io/docs/1.2.4/deploy/install/) show two easy install methods.
 Helm and `kubectl`.
 Let's stick with Helm for this guide.

 ```bash
 # get charts